oauthstuff/draft-ietf-oauth-security-topics/documenthistory.md

    * Make MTLS a suggestion, not RECOMMENDED.
    * Add important requirements when using nonce for code injection protection.
    * Highlight requirements for refresh token sender-constraining.
+   * Make PKCE a MUST for public clients.

    -15